difli/cdc-to-kafka-for-twitter-sentimentr-up/README.md

 ```
 - the following screenshot shows two terminal windows.
 - the terminal at the bottom is where the cqlsh insert, update and delete commands where executed to cause mutations in the cassandra twitter.tweet_by_id table.
 - The terminal at the top is the one where 'sh init-2.sh' was executed and where 'kafka-console-consumer' prints all data streamed to kafka"s 'from-pulsar' topic.
-In case you stopped the output in this window - just execute the following command in any terminal you like.
+In case you stopped 'kafka-console-consumer' - just start 'kafka-console-consumer' again.
 ```
 docker exec -it kafka /bin/kafka-console-consumer --topic from-pulsar --bootstrap-server localhost:9092
 ```